Mob Wives

 Mob Wives is an American reality television series that premiered on VH1 on April 17, 2011.
 The show focuses on the lives of several women residing in the New York City borough of Staten Island, whose family members and husbands have been arrested and imprisoned for crimes that are connected to the Italian-American Mafia.

 The success of the show has resulted in several spin-offs, including Mob Wives: The Sit Down, Mob Wives Chicago, Big Ang and Miami Monkey.

-Raiola died from complications of throat cancer and pneumonia on February 18, 2016, less than a month before the final season concluded.

-Since December 2017, a revival of the series has been discussed, in which D'Avanzo has confirmed she would not be featured.

 Overview

 The show focuses on the lives of several women residing in the New York City borough of Staten Island, whose family members and husbands have been arrested and imprisoned for crimes that are connected to the American Mafia.

 Season 1

 The first season premiered on April 17, 2011.
 Drita D'Avanzo, Carla Facciolo, Karen Gravano and Renee Graziano were introduced as the main cast.

 Season 2

 The second season premiered on January 1, 2012, with Angela "Big Ang" Raiola and Ramona Rizzo joining the cast.

 On May 9, 2012, VH1 announced that the series had been renewed for a third season.

 On August 12, 2012, Graziano tweeted that filming was underway for the third season.

 It was announced on December 11, 2012 that the third season would debut on January 6, 2013 with new cast member Love Majewski.